MarvinTeichmann/KittiSeg/README.md

 ## Utilize TensorVision backend

 KittiSeg is build on top of the TensorVision [TensorVision](https://github.com/TensorVision/TensorVision) backend.
-TensorVision modulizes computer vision training and helps organizing experiments.
+TensorVision modularizes computer vision training and helps organizing experiments.

 To utilize the entire TensorVision functionality install it using